xi42/infsat/README.txt

 TODO
 ----
+* tests that conversion is okay, particularly why is there a _fun0 appearing in custom_terminals?
 * terminals to a -> <children> [counted] <universal/existential (optional if children <= 1>.
 * grammars to test displaying proofs when escape path crosses path to cycle - counting number of gathered proofs
 * check TODOs in code and resolve them or move here